 4. Prepare the caramel syrup when almost ready to incorporate on top of these “yemas”, which means only after 4 hours.

 1 cup granulated white sugar

 1. Boil the sugar , over low- medium heat.
 After about 7 minutes, the syrup becomes amber-colored, gets thick and sticky and starts to bubble.

 2. Have the custard or “yema” balls round and ready on a wire rack, with a cocktail toothpick inserted on each one.
 The toothpick helps you hold the yema balls, when the syrup gets too hot to handle.

 3. As soon as the syrup starts to boil and bubble, quickly pour on each “yema” that’s waiting on the rack.
 Wait for syrup to harden and cool, before attempting to eat any of these.

 COOK’S COMMENTS: On other occasions, you may want to simply make the YEMA candy balls, with the caramel syrup, but without the squash.
 Yemas are favorite Filipino desserts for holidays, special occasions or enjoyed as sweet snacks.
 You can also wrap them in colored cellophane paper, and give them as holiday gifts.

 *NOTES: I couldn’t resist posting this Caramel Custard Squash Sweets or Yemas when my good blogger friend and pastry chef extraordinaire, JENNI FIELD announced she was going to do a round up of all Pumpkin recipes for Thanksgiving.
-Find Jenni Field on Facebook and Twitter, and her fantastic site A Balanced Pastry Chef, where she always has the best recipes for baking aficionados and foodie fanatics.
-Thanks, Jenni for so generously sharing your wealth of information on baking cakes and pastries.
+Find Jenni Field on Facebook and Twitter, and her fantastic site Pastry Chef Online where she always has the best recipes for baking aficionados and foodie fanatics.
+Thanks, Jenni for generously sharing your wealth of information on baking cakes and pastries.